eweitz/ideogram/api.md

 ## annotationsLayout
 String.
 Optional.
 Default: "tracks".

 The layout of this ideogram's annotations.
-One of "tracks", "histogram", or "overlay".
+One of "tracks", "heatmap", "histogram", or "overlay".

 ### annotationsLayout: 'tracks'
 Lay out annotations in tracks beside each chromosome.
 There can be more than one track, which is useful for displaying annotations by category (e.g. pathogenic, unknown significance, benign).
 Example in [Annotations, tracks](https://eweitz.github.io/ideogram/annotations-tracks).